hlord2000/ble_serial_i2c_bridge/i2c_peripheral/notes.md

 # Command set:
-Addr: 0x69
+Addr: 0x54

-# We will use AES-CTR with a nonce stored in non-volatile memory on the EC.
+We will use AES-CTR with a nonce stored in non-volatile memory on the EC.
-# Critically, nonces cannot be repeated.

 0x00 - Advertising enable | W/R
 0x01 - TX Buffer length   | W/R